-a.
+- a.
 Peace is the objective of the State.
-The safety of the nation is part of the safety of the Arab homeland as a whole, and its defense is a sacred duty of every citizen.
-Performance of military service is an honor for citizens and is regulated by law.
+The safety of the nation is part of the safety of the Arab homeland as a whole, and its defence is a sacred duty of every citizen.
+Performance of military service is an honour for citizens and is regulated by law. - b.
+Only the State may establish the Defence Force, National c.
+General or partial mobilisation shall be regulated by law.

-b.
-Only the State may establish the Defense Force, National Guard, and Public Security services.
-Non-citizens are assigned such tasks only in case of maximum necessity and in the manner prescribed by law.
+Guard, and Public Security services.
+Non-citizens are assigned such tasks only in case of maximum necessity and in the manner prescribed by